jaj1014/ej-second-edition-exercises/README.md

-# ej-second-edition-exercises
+# EJ Second Edition Exercises
 My attempts and notes for the examples found in Eloquent Javascript - 2nd Edition